 Operators who want to obscure alias relationships typically:

-Use Cloudflare in front of every domain so dig +short returns
+- Use Cloudflare in front of every domain so

-Strip the og:site_name to be the hostname brand instead of the
+og:site_nameto be the hostname brand instead of the parent

 What they almost always forget: